TN 48 (05-16)

 d.
 Country(ies) of present citizenship (or at time of death) column

 Enter the citizenship of each individual named in the first column of the same line.

-Use this information to determine citizenship status under the “alien nonpayment” and “alien nonresident” withholding tax provisions.
-Requirements for determining citizenship are located in RS 02640.001, and requirements for establishing U.S. citizenship in RS 02640.010.
+Use this information to determine citizenship status under the alien nonpayment and nonresident alien tax withholding provisions.
+Requirements for determining citizenship are located in RS 02640.000.

-4. Item 4 – Periods outside the United States
+4. Item 4 – Periods inside the United States

 5. Item 5 – Employment outside the United States in the past 12 months

 Enter a mark in the “Yes” or “No” box to answer the question in item 5.
 If the answer is “Yes,” enter the name of the claimant or beneficiary in the box labeled “NAME” and the dates employed or self-employed in the box labeled “DATE(S).”

 Use this information to decide whether the foreign work test applies per instructions in RS 02605.020.

 6. Item 6 – Future employment outside the United States

 Enter a mark in the “Yes” or “No” box to answer the question in item 6.
 If the answer is “Yes”, enter the name of the claimant or beneficiary in one of the boxes labeled “NAME”, and the date(s) the claimant or beneficiary expects to begin work in the box labeled “DATE” next to it.